-We visited this park last summer, and then read almost immediately after that the toddler section was going to redone.
-To an INCLUSIVE playground!
+We visited this during the summer of 2018, and then read almost immediately after that the toddler section was going to redone.
+To an inclusive playground! yay!

-If you’re looking for a park that’s accessible, inclusive, and FUN (very, very rare in Montreal), this will check all those boxes.
+If you’re looking for a park that’s accessible, inclusive, and fun, this will check all those boxes.

-On a super bouncy carpeted base, the equipment here are some that we’ve only seen in catalogues, and that I’ve been dying to find in real life!
+On a super bouncy carpeted base, the equipment here is some that we’ve only seen in catalogues and that I’ve been dying to find in real life!

 But wait, there’s more!
 You’ll also find a saucer swing, baby swings, and a 5-point harness adaptive swing.